Homework and your IEP~a guide for parents.

-Welcome to another day of ABCs of IEPs.
-Today is H is for Homework…and I know so many families are tired of the tears, the battles and the general unpleasantness that is homework.
+I know many families who are tired of the tears, the battles and the general unpleasantness that is homework.
 Especially if your child has an IEP.
-So, here are some things to think about, things to look at as far as your particular situation, and things you can ask for, for your child in Special Education or their IEP…as far as homework strategies and accommodations.
+So, here are some things to think about, things to look at in your specific situation and accommodations you can ask for your child in Special Education or their IEPs.

 First things first.
 Something to ask your teacher in the very beginning of the year.

 Homework is something we just accept so passively.
 But what is the function of this teacher/subject’s homework?

 - Is it to test the child’s Executive Functioning skills, and not really the content?

 - Are there are enough hours in the school day/year,